-- might enable its risk profile to be better reflected in its regulatory capital requirements. - 17.12.6 Where the supervisor is aware that an insurer has an existing internal model but has not sought approval to use it to calculate the regulatory capital requirement, the supervisor should discuss this decision with the insurer. - 17.12.7 Effective use of internal models by an insurer for regulatory capital purposes should lead to a better alignment of risk and capital management by providing incentives for insurers to adopt better risk management procedures which can: - produce regulatory capital requirements that are more risk sensitive and better reflect the supervisor's target criteria; and - assist the integration of the internal model fully into the insurer's strategic, operational and governance processes, systems and controls.
+- model which may enable its risk profile to be better reflected in its regulatory capital requirements. - 17.12.5 Effective use of internal models by an insurer for regulatory capital purposes should lead to a better alignment of risk and capital management by providing incentives for insurers to adopt better risk management procedures which can: - produce regulatory capital requirements that are more risk sensitive and better reflect the supervisor's target criteria; and - assist the integration of the internal model fully into the insurer's strategic, operational and governance processes, systems and controls.